Corporate Governance

 Benedikt Loepfe

 Benedikt Loepfe, dipl.
 El.-Ing. (graduate electrical engineer) ETH, has been a member of the Swissgrid Board of Directors since 2021.
 Since September 2020, he has served as Director of the electricity company of the City of Zurich (ewz).
-Prior to this, he headed the Grids business unit (2014 – 2019) and the Energy business unit (2019 – 2020) at ewz.
-From 2011 to 2015, he was Managing Director of Curtiss-Wright Antriebstechnik GmbH in Neuhausen and 3d-Radar in Oslo.
+Prior to this, he headed the Grids business unit (2014–2019) and the Energy business unit (2019–2020) at ewz.
+Between 2011 and 2015, he was Managing Director of Curtiss-Wright Antriebstechnik GmbH in Neuhausen and 3d-Radar in Oslo.

 Claude Nicati